michaelrockson/leema-ai-agent/README.md

 # Leema Research Platform

-Leema is an AI research agent that discovers, validates and prioritizes customer problems from online conversations, helping founders and businesses build products people actually need.
+Leema is an application powered by an AI research agent that discovers, validates and prioritizes customer problems from online conversations, helping founders and businesses build products people actually need.
 It runs a multi-stage pipeline that scouts Reddit for pain points, validates signal strength and packages recurring problems into actionable briefs.

 ## Getting Started